 I left the march as it went along Oxford St to catch the tube at Oxford

 People sit and listen to speeches in Embankment Gardens

-Boat dwellers, including many families, helold a rally before they
+Boat dwellers, including many families, held a rally before they march

-march to Downing St and DEFRA to demand the Canal & River Trust (CRT)
+to Downing St and DEFRA to demand the Canal & River Trust (CRT) stops

 They say the right to use and live on a boat without a permanent mooring

 on CRT waterways is enshrined in the British Waterways Act 1995 and that

 the CRT is acting unlawfully in imposing limitations based on minimum distance

 of movement or pattern of travel.